EDCD/EDMarketConnector/README.md

 * Thanks to Cmdrs CatfoodCZ, Mike Stix & DaraCZ for the Czech translation.
 * Thanks to Cmdr CoolBreeze for the Dutch translation.
 * Thanks to [Cmdr Anthor](http://ed-td.space/) for the French translation.
+* Thanks to Cmdr DragoCubX for keeping the German translation up to date.
 * Thanks to [Cmdr Koreldan](http://ed-map.eu/) for the Italian translation.
 * Thanks to Cmdr magni1200s for the Japanese translation.
 * Thanks to Cmdr bubis7 for the Latvian translation.